c-zhou/yahs/README.md

 With `--read-length` option, you can specify the read length of your HiC data.
 This is only required and used when the input is in pair format.

 With `--telo-motif` option, you can specify a telomeric motif.
 This will be used to identify telomeric sequences on each input sequences.
 Sequences representing telomeric ends will not be allowed to join with other sequences.
-YaHS maintains a telomeric motif database as default (see `telo.h`).
+YaHS maintains a telomeric motif database as default (run `yahs --print-telo-motifs` to print a list the motifs).
 If this option is set, only this motif will be checked.
 The code for telomere identification was adopted from [seqtk telo](https://github.com/lh3/seqtk).

 YaHS also allows customizations of the output AGP file, such as changing the scaffold gap size, linkage evidence etc. See the long help message (`yahs -?`) and the [AGP specification documentation](https://www.ncbi.nlm.nih.gov/assembly/agp/AGP_Specification) for details.